-The Housing Authority provides affordable housing for over 6,300 residents through its Public Housing Program and serves over 12,000 extremely low-, very low- and low-income families, seniors, and disabled individuals through the Housing Choice Voucher Program.
-Staff continues to implement a series of internal audits and monitoring systems.
+The Housing Authority provides affordable housing for over 7,600 residents through its Public Housing Program and serves over 12,000 extremely low-, very low- and low-income families, seniors, and disabled individuals through the Housing Choice Voucher Program.
+Housing Authority staff continues to implement a series of internal audits and monitoring systems.
 The HA will manage assets by continuing to strategically reposition public housing units and implement site-based waiting lists that remain open to allow for greater resident unit selection and a more efficient lease-up and housing administrative process.
-Both of these actions will continue to help the Housing Authority maintain high occupancy rates.
+Both actions will help the Housing Authority maintain high occupancy rates.

-The \$30 million Choice Neighborhoods Implementation Grant (CNI) continues to redevelop the Mirasol Twin Rivers public housing community (Housing Authority of the County of Sacramento asset located in the City of Sacramento).
+The \$30 million Choice Neighborhoods Implementation Grant (CNI) continues to redevelop the Mirasol Village (formerly Twin Rivers public housing community) (Housing Authority of the County of Sacramento asset) located in the City of Sacramento).
 Mirasol Village is being developed in five phases.
 The first phase includes Blocks B and E (123 units) and construction is now completed and occupied.
-The second phase is Block A (104 units) and construction will be completed in late 2022.
-The third phase is Block C (84 units).
-The Developer is now actively seeking to secure all funds needed to construct the fourth phase, Block D (116 units).
+The second phase is Block A (104 units) and construction will be completed in 2023.
+The third phase is Block C (84 units) and is anticipated to be completed in 2023.
+The fourth phase, Block D (116 units) is anticipated to be completed in 2025.
 The fifth phase, Block F, is the block east of 12th Street and will be the last block developed.
-This project is focused on three core goals:
+The Block F site requires environmental remediation prior to development for residential purposes.